Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzRmStorageShare.md

 ```

 ### -Include
 Valid values are: snapshots, leased-snapshots, none.
 The default value is none.
+For 'none', the file share is deleted if it has no share snapshots.If the file share contains any snapshots(leased or unleased), the deletion fails.
 For 'snapshots', the file share is deleted including all of its file share snapshots.
-If the file share contains leased - snapshots, the deletion fails.For 'leased-snapshots', the file share is deleted included all of its file share snapshots(leased / unleased).
-For 'none', the file share is deleted if it has no share snapshots.If the file share contains any snapshots(leased or unleased), the deletion fails.
+If the file share contains leased snapshots, the deletion fails.
+For 'leased-snapshots', the file share is deleted included all of its file share snapshots (leased / unleased).

 ```yaml
 Type: System.String